 Davide Balula has chosen the sound of movement as an immaterial proof of travel.
 Actually, this luggage, whose color reminds us of the aircraft black boxes, has recorded the sounds of a Paris to New York flight.
 It can also register future travels.
-The movement of the object is a part of the artist's work.
-The photograph besides reminds luggage x-ray
+Half-luggage, half-recorder, this hybrid object is a witness: it is the memory of travel.

-Davide Balula, Concrete step, Memory recorder, 2005, luggage © Davide Balula - MAC VAL
+Davide Balula, Concrete step, Memory recorder, 2005, luggage.
+Lender: MAC VAL, Vitry-sur-Seine ©Davide Balula